JamesSMF/JamesSMF/README.md

 Currently, our lab is colaborating with a hospital.
 However, well-labeled data are really hard to get.
 I am currently working on few-shot learning.
 (Sadly, Prototype Net based models do not work well on this task)

 ## Philosophy
-Most people in this world is simply doing meta learning through their whole life.
+Most people in this world are simply doing meta learning through their whole life.